wssimms/gssquared/Docs/DevelopLog.md

 What if we want White mono as well?

 So the difference here is really just, four controls or three.
 With mono, there are no artifacts.
 So it really is a distinct mode from Comp and RGB?

+It doesn't make sense to have a Comp Amber or an RGB amber.
+They're the same.

+So:

+Comp, RGB, Mono | Green, Amber, White | Fuzz, Square

+These various combos of the four rendering variables.
+Refactoring the mode definitions and variables now.

+Experimenting with a different aspect ratio - this multiplies the vertical by another 1.22 (making the initial ratio 2 / 4.9).
+This makes the Sather book square example actually square.

+#define SCALE_X 2
+#define SCALE_Y 4.9

+I got so used to the current way that I'm not sure how I feel about this.
+Everything works just fine with it, though, it is quite large.
+I might have to shrink it a bit, i.e. go with 1.5 x something?
+Seems to look ok with the fuzzy scaling. top and bottom borders would need to be adjusted.